 Key components of CellFlux include:

 Our key innovation lies in formulating cellular morphology prediction as a distribution-to-distribution learning problem.
-Traditional methods often ignore control cells or treat perturbation prediction as a simple image-to-image translation.
+Traditional methods often ignore control cells and treat perturbation prediction as a noise-to-image generation problem.
 In contrast, our approach recognizes that:

-This approach enables our method to generate more accurate and biologically meaningful cellular responses while maintaining robustness across diverse experimental conditions.
+This formulation enables our method to generate more accurate cellular responses while maintaining robustness across diverse experimental conditions.

 During training, our model learns a velocity field by fitting trajectories between control cell images (x₀ ~ p₀) and perturbed cell images (x₁ ~ p₁).
 At each training step, intermediate states are sampled along linear interpolations, and the network minimizes the difference between predicted and true velocities.